lhbelfanti/overpass-api/README.md

 ## How to build and run this image

+### Build

+To build the image just navigate to the root of this project and simply run `docker build -t <tag_name> .` (don't forget the `.` of the end), i.e.: `docker build -t lhbelfanti/overpass-api:1.0.0`

+It will take a while, but after it's done, you are ready to run the image.

+### Run

-After running the image the Overpass service is available in `http://localhost/api/interpreter`.
+> After running the image the Overpass service is available in `http://localhost/api/interpreter`.

+To run the image, in the `docker-compose.yml`, replace the `image` property by the image built, i.e.: `lhbelfanti/overpass-api:1.0.0`.

+Then, configure the environment variables.
+And lastly run `docker-compose up`.

-The following environment variables can be used to customize the setup (some of them are from the wiktorn image, others form the mmd-osm image, and others were custom-made for this repository):
+The following environment variables can be used to customize the setup (some of them were taken from the wiktorn image, others form the mmd-osm image, and others were custom-made for this repository):

 **Database initialization variables:**
 - `OVERPASS_PLANET_URL` - The url of a planet file.
 [There are many mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm) where you can download them. (e.g. http://download.openstreetmap.fr/extracts/south-america/argentina-latest.osm.pbf)
 - `OVERPASS_DIFF_URL` - The url to a diff directory for updating the instance (e.g. http://download.openstreetmap.fr/replication/south-america/argentina/minute/).
 If this variable is not set, the database won't be updated anytime, nor even during the initialization of the Overpass service, nor after the initialization process is completed.
-If this variable is not set, it doesn't matter what value the OVERPASS_UPDATES_ENABLED has, it will be always `"NO"`.
-- `OVERPASS_UPDATES_ENABLED` - Set it to `"YES"` if you want the database to be updated **AFTER** the initialization process is completed.
-Set it to `"NO"` if you don't want the database to be updated **AFTER** the initialization process is completed.
+- `OVERPASS_UPDATES_ENABLED` - **⚠️ MANDATORY VARIABLE**: Set it to `true` if you want the database to be updated **AFTER** the initialization process is completed.
+Set it to `false` if you don't want the database to be updated **AFTER** the initialization process is completed.
 - `OVERPASS_UPDATE_SLEEP` - Integer, the delay between updates (seconds).

 **Queries variables:**